ad-kmt/system-design/building-blocks/consistent-hashing/Consistent_Hashing.md

 If a server fails, all keys previously mapped to it are redirected to the next server in the clockwise direction.
 This reallocation ensures that the service remains active and fault-tolerant.

 ![](https://cdn-images-1.medium.com/max/800/1*QFOoHHnmshI74uoYnGJOeQ.png)

+In general, only k/N keys need to be remapped where k is the number of keys and N is the number of servers.
+Rest all keys will be untouched.

 ## Challenges and Solutions
 ### Non-Uniform Distribution